Header Background

 This is because it gives your content team a way to measure success (and failures) and stick to the plan you’ve designed.

-Having a solid content strategy gets your entire team on the same page, too.
-You’ll know the reason behind your content efforts, and the goals you want to achieve.
+Having a solid content strategy in place ensures you know the reason behind your content efforts and the goals you want to achieve.
 You’re not just hitting “publish” and hoping for the best.

 One Content Strategy Template to Document Your Entire Plan